mseminatore/TeslaJS/README.md

     -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server

+## mobileEnabled.js

+This sample retrieves and displays whether mobile access is enabled.

+Usage:

+    node mobileEnabled.js [options]

+	Options:

+    -h, --help               output usage information
+	-u, --username [string]  username (needed only if token not cached) -p, --password [string]  password (needed only if token not cached) -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server

 ## mockla.js

 This sample is an Express app that mimics (mocks) the Tesla servers and implements the full REST API surface area.

 >Note that the app is currently very basic and always returns success results.
-It also does not validate input parameters including
+It does not validate input parameters including
 >the OAuth token.
 It also does not track state changes on the server.
 The goal is to eventually provide a web interface for
 >both viewing and changing state values that are to be returned to enable sophisticated test scenarios.